Evaporation Barrier for Dark Matter in Celestial Bodies: The Evaporation Barrier

-\textit{\textbf{The Evaporation Barrier.---}} A fairly generic assumption is that DM can interact with the SM fermions through a dark sector mediator of mass $m_\phi$.
+A fairly generic assumption is that DM can interact with the SM fermions through a dark sector mediator of mass $m_\phi$.
 Inside a celestial object with SM particle number density $n_{\rm SM}(\vec{r})$, this interaction leads to a potential energy for the DM

 where $V$ is the volume of the object, and $g_{\rm SM}$ and $g_\chi$ are the mediator couplings to SM nucleons and fermionic DM respectively.
 The effect of this potential becomes relevant once the range of the interaction $r_Y = 1/m_\phi$ becomes larger than the interparticle spacing in the considered object \textit{i.e.} $m_\phi \lesssim \text{keV}$.